developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/programmers-guides/secure-intent-apis/index.md

 ## Usage Notes

-* When DataWedge APIs are set as "Controlled" and when the device restarts, sending an Intent API to the "Controlled" group from a whitelisted application may return an error.
+* When DataWedge APIs are set as "Controlled" and when the device restarts, sending an intent API to the "Controlled" group from a whitelisted application may return an error.
 Since MX framework did not complete initialization, allow some time to elapse after reboot before sending the intent to avoid this error.
 * The token expires in the following situations:
     * Device date or time is set prior to the timestamp on the token.
     * 24 Hours passed in the device clock after generating the token.
     * Automatic time updates caused the device time to go backward or move forward more than 24 hours.
-* If Runtime Intent APIs are placed into protected mode, the Scan button of Enterpise Keyboard does not work for versions below 3.9.x/4.0.
+* If intent APIs are placed in protected mode, existing Zebra apps that use DataWedge may not work as expected.
+E.g. If Runtime APIs are placed in protected mode, the scan button of the Enterprise Keyboard does not work on Enterprise Keyboard versions 4.0 or lower.
-* MX version 10.1.1 or above is required to be present on the device.
+* If DataWedge is blocked from accessing MX framework and DataWedge Intent APIs are in protected mode, all intent API calls to DataWedge fail.
+To use DataWedge Secure Intent APIs, do not to block DataWedge from accessing the MX framework.

 -----